Decidability of positive characteristic tame Hahn fields in $\mathcal{L}_t$: Preliminaries

 \subsection{Tame fields}

-When $\F$ is a perfect field and $\Gamma$ is a $p$-divisible ordered abelian group, then $\F((t^\Gamma))$ falls in an elementary class of fields called tame fields.
-This class was studied extensively by Kuhlmann in \cite{Ku16} and we follow this approach.
+When $\F$ is a perfect field and $\Gamma$ is a $p$-divisible ordered abelian group, then $\F((t^\Gamma))$ falls in a class of fields called tame fields.
+This class was studied extensively by Kuhlman in \cite{Ku16} and we follow this approach.